i-like-robots/react-tags/README.md

 ![Screenshot of React Tag Autocomplete](https://cloud.githubusercontent.com/assets/271645/25478773/54aa2bbe-2b3a-11e7-95cf-d419f3c24418.png)

+_Please note:_ Version 7 of the component is under development, to view the upcoming version of React Tag Autocomplete please go to [the beta repository](https://github.com/i-like-robots/react-tag-autocomplete).

 ## Installation

 This is a [Node.js] module available through the [npm] registry.
 Before installing, download and install Node.js.